MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iprovideradmin-createprovider.md

 > [in] A bitmask of flags that controls the provider addition.
 The following flags can be set:

-MAPI_DIALOG

-> Displays a dialog box to prompt for configuration information.
+  - MAPI_DIALOG: Displays a dialog box to prompt for configuration information.

-MAPI_UNICODE

-> The provider name and string properties are in Unicode format.
+  - MAPI_UNICODE: The provider name and string properties are in Unicode format.
 If the MAPI_UNICODE flag is not set, these strings are in ANSI format.

  _lpUID_